Lovama/Unlimited-Multi-Files-Translator/README.md

 # Multi-File-Translator

 A Python script that translates multiple text files in bulk using Google Translate.
-Users have the flexibility to choose the target language for translation, allowing for a wide range of translation options.
-The script efficiently handles multiple translation requests, making it suitable for various translation needs.

 ![Translator Demo](demo.gif)